papis/papis/doc/source/git.rst

 Papis is made to work well with `git <https://git-scm.com/>`__ and has functionality in most of its command to interact with it.
-This functionality can be turned on by default by using the :ref:`config-settings-use-git` configuration setting.
+This functionality can be turned on by default by using the :confval:`use-git` configuration setting.
 This guide gives a description of a possible workflow for using Git with Papis.
 This is not the only workflow, but it is the most obvious.